 Sweet potatoes are one of my favorite fibrous vegetables.

-Some of the reasons I like including them (aside from their wonderful texture and flavor):
+A few of the reasons I like including them (aside from their wonderful texture and flavor):

 - Contain Vitamins A and C – to boost your immune system and provide you with an antioxidant boost